 In just my couple of short years of boat ownership, I have had to:

 Also, just to note, boat work is expensive-- like crazy expensive.
-A bolt that you could find for a house at Home Depot is probably 3x as much at West Marine because now it has to be stainless steel.
+A bolt that you could find for a house at Home Depot is probably 3x as much at West Marine because now it has to be stainless steel, aka rust-proof.

 I also found out how hard it is to find help for boat work, which basically means that a lot of the work you have to do yourself.
 I never ever had any idea how to do electrical work, and while I may ‘understand’ how it sort of kind of works at this point, I still need YouTube (it’s my best boat life friend).
 I still am a novice when it comes to engine work….
-I should get better at that one for sure.
+I should get better at that one for sure but one step at a time.

 The Logistics of Buying a Boat